-- 11.2.1 An interval for lunch or tea shall be of the duration agreed under Law 2.3 (Consultation with captains), taken from the call of Time before the interval until the call of Play on resumption after the interval. - 11.2.2 An interval between innings shall be 10 minutes, commencing from the close of an innings until the call of Play for the start of the next innings.
-See, however, 11.4, 11.6 and 11.7.
+- 11.2.1 An interval for lunch or tea shall be of the duration determined under Law 2.3 (Consultation with captains), taken from the call of Time before the interval until the call of Play on resumption after the interval. - 11.2.2 An interval between innings shall be 10 minutes, commencing from the close of an innings until the call of Play for the start of the next innings.
+See, however, 11.3, 11.5 and 11.6.